zeyad-essam-16/mern-docker-nginx-boilerplate/README.md

 # MERN + Nginx Docker Boilerplate

-A modern, scalable boilerplate for MERN stack applications with complete Docker support for both development and production environments.
+A production-grade boilerplate for building, testing, and deploying MERN apps using Docker and Nginx.
+Designed to get you up and running with a scalable architecture in minutes.

 This setup provides: